yaronn/pg.log/README.md

 Defaults are in the sample above.

-Note: pg.log needs access to the postgres log folder or you will get "permision denied".
+Note: pg.log needs access to the postgres log folder or you will get a "permision denied" error.
 You should grant required permissions or use sudo (though less recomemnded in general).

 Now surf to http://localhost:3000/ and once new queries arrive you will see them in the browser.

 <img src="https://raw.githubusercontent.com/yaronn/pg.log/master/public/pg.log.png"  width="420px" />